Haofan144/EE--693/paper list.md

 - Each report will be graded as a check- (1pt), check (1.5pt), or check+ (2pt).

-- **Covered**{: .label .label-yellow } will be covered by Dr. Cai in the class, and can't be chosen for presentations.
+- **Covered**{: .label .label-yellow } will be covered by Dr. Cai in the class, and can't be chosen for presentations, but can be used for reading reports.